-When synthesizing a compound with a six-membered ring, there is one synthetic reaction to consider first.
-That is the pericyclic reaction.
-The most famous of the pericyclic reactions is the Diels-Alder reaction.
+When synthesizing a compound with a six-membered ring, there is one synthetic reaction to consider first; the pericyclic reaction.
+Among the pericyclic reactions, the most famous is the Diels-Alder reaction.

 The reaction mechanism of the pericyclic reaction is complex because the shape of the compound changes significantly.
-It is also necessary to predict the products by taking into account the stereochemistry.
+It is also necessary to take stereochemistry into account to predict the products.

 For this reason, pericyclic reactions tend to be complicated.
-We will discuss the Diels-Alder reaction, the most important of the pericyclic reactions, in this section.
+We will discuss the Diels-Alder reaction, which is the most important of all pericyclic reactions.

 Table of Contents